 3. Select lights to add to the group, then name it.

-4. Tap the Amazon Echo device you want to assign the light group to.
+4. Tap the Amazon Echo device to which you want to assign the light group.
 When you’re finished, tap Save.

 How to set Alexa to turn on lights at a certain time with Routines